trixing/venus.mqtt-influx/README.md

-# venus.mqtt-influx - A Smart MQTT to Influx Bridge
+# venus.mqtt-influx - A smart MQTT to Influx bridge

 This program takes the messages as produced by the dbus-mqtt broker in the Venus GX system and transforms them into a format which is